bklik/password-generator/README.md

-# popup
+# Password-Generator

-Popup is an Angular directive for creating custom input popup UIs.
+Password-Generator is an Angular directive that creates a password generator UI for a popup input.

 **Requirements**